-In this study, Logistic Regression, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Decision Tree, Random Forest Classifier, Gradient Boosting Classifier, Gaussian Naïve Bayes Classifier, XGBoost, and Multilayer Perceptron (MLP) algorithms were tested on the datasets of UNSW-NB15, NSL-KDD, CICIDS2017, CIRA-CIC-DoHBrw2020, and CICIoT2023 for solving IDS problems.
+In this study, Logistic Regression, KNN, SVM, Decision Tree, Random Forest Classifier, Gradient Boosting Classifier, Gaussian Naïve Bayes Classifier, XGBoost, and MLP algorithms were tested on the datasets of UNSW-NB15, NSL-KDD, CICIDS2017, CIRA-CIC-DoHBrw2020, and CICIoT2023 for solving IDS problems.
 The outputs were evaluated using XAI approaches.
 The overall framework used in this study is presented in Figure 1.